Daniel-Mietchen/events/Environmental-Health-Seminar-Env-H-580-on-2019-01-31.md

 # About

-This file hosts a guest lecture given remotely on January 31, 2019, as part of the [Environmental Health Seminar (Env H 580)](https://deohs.washington.edu/calendar/environmental-health-seminar) at the Department of Environmental Health & Occupational Safety in the School of Public Health of Washington University, Seattle.
+This file hosts a guest lecture given remotely on January 31, 2019, as part of the [Environmental Health Seminar (Env H 580)](https://deohs.washington.edu/calendar/environmental-health-seminar) at the Department of Environmental & Occupational Health Sciences at the University of Washington.
 It continues a series of talks on the subject that was started with a [SciDataCon 2016 talk](https://github.com/Daniel-Mietchen/talks/blob/master/SciDataCon2016.md).

 # See also